 Our marketable securities consist of commercial paper, corporate debt securities, U.S. treasury debt securities and foreign government debt securities.
 We classify our marketable securities as available-for-sale at the time of purchase and reevaluate such classification as of each balance sheet date.
 We may sell these securities at any time for use in current operations even if they have not yet reached maturity.
 As a result, we classify our investments, including securities with maturities beyond twelve months as current assets in the accompanying consolidated balance sheets.
 Available-for-sale securities are recorded at fair value each reporting period.
-Unrealized gains and losses are excluded from earnings and recorded as a separate component within "Accumulated other comprehensive income" on the consolidated balance sheets until realized.
-Dividend income is reported within "Other (expense) income, net" on the consolidated statements of operations.
+Unrealized gains and losses are excluded from earnings and recorded as a separate component within accumulated other comprehensive income on the consolidated balance sheets until realized.
+Dividend income is reported within other (expense) income, net on the consolidated statements of operations.
 We evaluate our investments to assess whether the amortized cost basis is in excess of estimated fair value and determine what amount of that difference, if any, is caused by expected credit losses.
-Allowance for credit losses are recognized as a charge in "Other (expense) income, net" on the consolidated statements of operations, and any remaining unrealized losses are included in "Accumulated other comprehensive income" on the consolidated statements of operations, and any remaining unrealized for the year ended December 31, 2020.
-There was no impairment charge for any unrealized losses in 2019 and 2018.
-We determine realized gains and losses on the sale of marketable securities on the specific identification method and record such gains and losses in "Other (expense) income, net" on the consolidated statements of operations.
+Allowance for credit losses are recognized as a charge in other (expense) income, net on the consolidated statements of operations, and any remaining unrealized losses are included in accumulated other comprehensive income on the consolidated balance sheets.
+There were no credit losses recorded for the years ended December 31, 2021 and 2020.
+There was no impairment charge for any unrealized losses in 2019.
+We determine realized gains and losses on the sale of marketable securities on the specific identification method and record such gains and losses in other (expense) income, net on the consolidated statements of operations.